Anton Forsberg: Ottawa Senators

 After two months on the Jets roster without featuring for the club, Forsberg continued his journeyman season after he was claimed off waivers from the Jets by the Ottawa Senators on 17 March 2021.
 Forsberg played one game for Ottawa's AHL affiliate, the Belleville Senators, then was recalled to Ottawa.
 Forsberg suited up for the first time with Ottawa on 22 March in a backup role, and started in net on 25 March.
 On 5 May, Forsberg signed a one-year contract extension with the Senators.
 He served as backup to Matt Murray in Ottawa's net, though was initially acquired due to a series of injuries to the goaltenders in the Senators franchise.

 For the 2021–22 season, Forsberg started as Murray's backup.
 However, Murray's poor play and injuries allowed Forsberg to became the starter, and he appeared in 46 games for the Senators.
 On 27 December 2021, the Senators placed Forsberg in COVID-19 protocol.
 On 21 March 2022, the Senators signed Forsberg to a three-year, $8.25 million contract extension that carries a $2.75 million per year.
+After the acquisition of Cam Talbot during the off-season, it was planned that the two goalies would form a tandem.
+However, Talbot struggled with injuries.
+Forsberg was coming off his third consecutive win when on 11 February 2023 in a game versus the Edmonton Oilers, Forsberg tore the medial collateral ligament in both knees in a collision with teammate Travis Hamonic and the Oilers' Zach Hyman.
+He was stretchered off the ice and missed the remainder of the season.

+Los Angeles Kings

+After five seasons with the Senators, Forsberg was not offered a contract to return.
+On 1 July 2025, Forsberg left as a free agent and signed a two-year, $4.5 million contract with the Los Angeles Kings.
+In Forsberg's first appearance against the Senators as a member of the Kings, he recorded a shutout in a 1–0 win in Ottawa.

 Personal life

+Forsberg is a native of Härnösand in central Sweden.
+He has a wife and two children.
 Forsberg's father is a trainer and chiropractor in Sweden for a professional ice hockey team.